How an intentional corporate culture makes for more engaged employees, accelerated growth, and happier clients

 They imagined employees working together to ensure the success of their clients and each other.

 With all of this in mind, they opened True Title in 2012.
 The results have been astounding.
-Starting with three employees and one office, they’ve expanded to a staff of thirty-two and will open an eighth office in St. Charles County in the coming weeks.
+Starting with three employees and one office, they’ve expanded to a staff of 61 team members and eleven offices spread over 93 miles.

-In an industry that has grown an estimated 27% since 2013, True Title has seen a remarkable 882% increase during the same period.
-And while the number of real estate transactions in the region hasn’t measurably changed, True Title’s closings have increased by more than 1,000%.
+In an industry that has grown an estimated 31% since 2013, True Title has seen a remarkable increase during the same period.
+And while the number of real estate transactions in the region has had a slight uptick (7%), True Title’s closings have increased by more than 1,000%.
 To put it another way, our 2020 monthly average was nearly equal to our total closings in all of 2013.
 We closed 280 purchases in 2013, and 5,889 in 2020 — an increase of 2003!
 We’re in serious growth mode.

 When asked about the secret to True Title’s success, president John Duckworth answered, “You’ve got to take care of people.”